KonaTeam/kona-api/sections/external_objects.md

 }
 ```

-When you delete an activity, its corresponding external object is also deleted.
+When you delete an activity, space or user, its corresponding external object is also deleted.

-You can also update and/or add an external object to an existing activity by sending out an update request and including an `external_object` attribute to the payload.
-To remove the external object of an activity, pass an empty object to the `external_object` attribute e.g. `"external_object": {}`.
+You can also update and/or add an external object to an existing resource by sending out an update request and including an `external_object` attribute to the payload.
+To remove the external object of a resource, pass an empty object to the `external_object` attribute e.g. `"external_object": {}`.